 Hi, I'm Kai.

-This portfolio documents my work in architecting internal tools, automating critical workflows, and deploying systems that allow organizations to run smoothly.
+This portfolio documents my work in architecting internal tools, automating critical workflows, and deploying low-code systems that allow organizations to run smoothly.

 Internal Operations / Enterprise Architecture